brenoroosevelt/flex-fqcn-finder/README.md

 ```

 ### Filters
-TThe filters were designed according to the Pattern specification.
+The filters were designed according to the Specification Pattern.
 You can chain the following filters using `Filter::by()` or `Filter::anyOf()`:

 * `apply(Closure $fn)`
 * `classNameEndsWith(string $value)`